swirepe/swirepe.com/md/whatIuse.md

 ### General

+I keep a [Tor](https://www.torproject.org/about/torusers.html.en#journalist) relay node running all the time and keep the password off my wireless router.
+I am some kind of philanthropist.

 I use autohotkey for custom keyboard shortcuts and [bugn](http://www.autohotkey.net/~joten/bug.n.html) as a tiling window manager.
 There are also a bunch of small utilities that make Windows life easier: most notably [mingw](http://mingw.org/), [process.exe](http://retired.beyondlogic.org/consulting/processutil/processutil.htm), and [watch](https://github.com/swirepe/Watch).

+My linux setup is a lot like my windows one, except instead of a bunch of batch files I use [Gnome-Do.](http://do.davebsd.com/)  This is my [Conky](http://votritis.deviantart.com/art/Reloj-Conky-208415121) theme, and I cycle through my [backgrounds](http://www.dropbox.com/gallery/8705957/2/fluff/backgrounds?h=8e230d) with [Wallch](http://wall-changer.sourceforge.net/).

 [F.lux](http://stereopsis.com/flux/) keeps my eyes inside my head.